wklchris/wklchris.github.io/docs/_sources/index.rst.txt

 My name is Kanglong Wu, or you can call me by my internet nickname ``wklchris``.

 I got my BS degree in Transportation Engineering (with a Mathematics minor) in `Tongji University`_ in Shanghai, China.
 Now I am a PhD student in Transportation Engineering program of the Department of Civil and Environmental Engineering at University of California, Davis (`UC Davis`_).
-If you would like to contact me academically, please send messages to *klowu* followed by the *ucdavis.edu* suffix.

 Although I don't major in computer science, I have been learning programming since I was 10 years old and have always loved it.
 This is the reason why I am active on Github and have created this personal site.